-See also in 2.2.2 "Description of the general characteristics of the obligors, as well as global statistical data referred to the securitised assets", paragraph entitled "Review of the selected assets securitised through the Fund upon being established." where it is stated that << E&Y has reviewed a sample of 455 loans from the selected loan portfolio from which the Receivables shall be taken.
-Additionally, E&Y has verified the data disclosed in the following stratification tables in respected of the 172,748 selected loans.
-The results, applying a confidence level of 99%, are set out in a special securitisation report prepared by E&Y, for the purposes of complying with Article 22.2 of the Securitisation Regulation.
-The Originator confirms that no significant adverse findings have been detected.>>>.
+See statement in Prospectus in 2.2.2.
+(General characteristics of the Borrowers, Receivables...)

+EY has reviewed a sample of the 461 selected loans from which the Initial Receivables shall be taken.
+Additionally, EY has verified the data disclosed in the following stratification tables in respect of the Preliminary Portfolio.
+The results, applying a confidence level of at least 99%, are set out in a special securitisation report prepared by EY for the purposes of complying with article 22.2 of the EU Securitisation Regulation.
+Santander Consumer, as originator, confirms that no significant adverse findings have been detected.